nuhmanpk/Filter-Adder/README.md

-## Rebuild Completely from Scratch
+# Rebuild Everything from Scratch